Friend Richardson: Governorship

-Post-governorship
+Later life

-Richardson returned to newspaper publishing, becoming the chief publisher of the Alameda Times Star in 1931.
-He became politically active again in the 1930s, though in appointed positions.
-He served as the State Building and Loan Commissioner under James Rolph from 1932 to 1934, and later as the State Superintendent of Banks from 1934 to 1939 under his former campaign manager in 1922, Frank Merriam.
+Richardson returned to newspaper publishing and became the chief publisher of the Alameda Times Star in 1931.
+He became politically active again in the 1930s though in appointed positions.
+He served as the State Building and Loan Commissioner under James Rolph from 1932 to 1934 and as the State Superintendent of Banks from 1934 to 1939 under his 1922 campaign manager, Frank Merriam.
 He retired from public life in 1939.

-In July 1943, Richardson suffered a heart attack from which he never recovered, and died at his Berkeley home on September 6, 1943.
+In July 1943, Richardson suffered a heart attack from which he never recovered, and he died at his Berkeley home on September 6, 1943.
 His ashes are now interred at the Chapel of the Chimes in Oakland.

-Throughout his life, Richardson was a member of the Freemasons, the Knights Templar, the Shriners, the Order of the Eastern Star, the Elks, the Kiwanis, the Moose, the Independent Order of Odd Fellows, Rotary and the Woodmen.
+Throughout his life, Richardson was a member of the Freemasons, the Knights Templar, the Shriners, the Order of the Eastern Star, the Elks, the Kiwanis, the Moose, the Independent Order of Odd Fellows, Rotary, and the Woodmen.